 Theux trails IMPORTANT INFORMATION:

-ExtraTrail is currently being developed in the commune of THEUX.
-The 8, 18, 26 and 37 km routes and connections to Spa and Stoumont are currently operational and accessible in test mode.
+The 8, 18, 26 and 37 km routes of THEUX and connections to Spa and Stoumont are fully operational since 2017.

 You can run freely.
 The use of the trails is the responsibility of the individual.
 ExtraTrail cannot be held liable for any damage or injuries caused to users of our trails.